Solar eclipse of March 20, 2015

-A total solar eclipse occurred on March 20, 2015.
+A total solar eclipse occurred at the Moon's descending node of orbit on Friday, March 20, 2015, with a magnitude of 1.0445.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with a partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring about 14 hours after perigee (on March 19, 2015, at 19:40 UTC), the Moon's apparent diameter was larger.

+Totality was visible in the Faroe Islands and Svalbard.
+A partial eclipse was visible for parts of Greenland, Europe, North Africa, Central Asia, and western Russia.
 This total solar eclipse is notable in that the path of totality passed over the North Pole.
-Totality was visible in the Faroe Islands and Svalbard.

-It had a magnitude of 1.0445.
 The longest duration of totality was 2 minutes and 47 seconds off the coast of the Faroe Islands.
 It was the last total solar eclipse visible in Europe until the eclipse of August 12, 2026.

-The track of totality passed across the North Atlantic and into the Arctic Ocean.